 Study results showed that financially vulnerable newcomer groups have limited (self-rated) financial knowledge and face barriers to acquiring this knowledge.
 Only 13% had taken a financial literacy workshop.
 They also face systemic barriers to information and tools to build savings and investments, and in managing debt.
 About half of survey participants said that they had no knowledge (“Not at all”) about RRSP and TFSA.
 A third of participants indicated that they had no knowledge about RESP.
 Crucially, the study found that vulnerable newcomer groups are at very high risk for retirement insecurity.

 Four fifths of survey participants (84%) reported not currently saving for retirement.
 Three out of four participants (77%) did not expect to be financially able to retire.

-Our study results also provide rich insights on the salient ways financial practices intersect with, and are shaped by gender relations (e.g prevailing gendered assumptions about financial knowledge and capacity) and culture (e.g. cultural beliefs about money, savings, or charging interest).
+Our study results also provided rich insights on the salient ways financial practices intersect with, and are shaped by gender relations (e.g. prevailing gendered assumptions about financial knowledge and capacity) and culture (e.g. cultural beliefs about money, savings, or charging interest).
 In particular, we found that financial role, capacity and contributions of newcomer women tend to be overlooked at family and societal level.
-Study results show that cultural beliefs and views about money strongly shape financial practices like taking loans, budgeting, and saving for retirement and children’s education.
-While majority participants (89%) did their banking primarily in English, almost two thirds (59%) mentioned that they preferred to do banking in their first language.
+Study results showed that cultural beliefs and views about money strongly shape financial practices like taking loans, budgeting, and saving for retirement and children’s education.
+While the majority of participants (89%) did their banking primarily in English, almost two thirds (59%) mentioned that they preferred to do banking in their first language.

 Moreover, data from our study indicate that the root causes of financial vulnerabilities and service/knowledge gaps that newcomers face are linked to broader structural factors including the disproportionate socio-economic inequities that this group faces in terms of poverty, unemployment, under-employment, precarious employment, wage gap, housing and food insecurity, and social exclusion.